Turkey-EU Relations (General)

 Europe is our common home that we have united around common norms, principles and values.
-As a part and parcel of the European family, Turkey not only had an influence on the political, economic and socio-cultural developments in the Continent but has also been influenced by them.
+As a part and parcel of the European family, Turkey not only has influenced the political, economic and socio-cultural developments in the Continent but has also been influenced by them.
 An overall evaluation of the history of Europe cannot be made without analyzing the role that Turkey played in the Continent.
 As in the past, the destinies of Turkey and other European countries are intertwined.
 We face the future together.
-Therefore, relations with the EU are a fundamental aspect of the Turkish foreign policy.
 In this context, our goal to become an EU member is a strategic choice.

 The Ankara Agreement and the Additional Protocol of 1970:

-With the completion of the transitional stage, the Customs Union, which constitutes an important stage for our integration with the EU, entered into force on 1 January 1996.
-The level of integration between the Parties reached an advanced point with the Customs Union and the next goal of Turkey became the membership to the EU, as indicated in Ankara Agreement (Article 28).
+With the completion of the transitional period, the Customs Union, which constitutes an important stage of Turkey's integration with the EU, entered into force on 1 January 1996.
+The Customs Union provided a high level of integration between the Parties and Turkey set EU membership as its next goal, as indicated in the Ankara Agreement (Article 28).
 The Customs Union continues to be a fundamental dimension of our relations with the EU.
 (The main organs of the existing association regime are the Association Council, the Association Committee, the Customs Cooperation Committee and the Joint Customs Cooperation Committee.)

-The Helsinki Summit, the “candidate status” and the opening of accession negotiations:
+The Helsinki Summit, Turkey's "Candidate Status" and the Opening of Accession Negotiations:

-A new period began in the relations between Turkey and the EU after Turkey assumed “candidate status” during the Helsinki Summit on 10-11 December 1999.
+A new era began in the relations between Turkey and the EU after Turkey assumed “candidate status” during the Summit of Heads of State and Government in Helsinki on 10-11 December 1999.
 At the Brussels Summit on 16-17 December 2004, the decisions taken in the 1999 Helsinki Summit were reaffirmed, as the Council took note that Turkey sufficiently fulfilled the political criteria and decided to open accession negotiations with Turkey on 3 October 2005.
-Accession negotiations were launched on the abovementioned date, as planned.
+Accession negotiations were launched on that date as planned.

 In the accession process, 13 chapters (“4-Free Movement of Capital”, “6-Company Law”, “7-Intellectual Property Law”, “10-Information Society and Media”, “12-Food Safety, Veterinary and Phytosanitary Policy”, “16-Taxation”, “18-Statistics”, “20-Enterprise and Industrial Policy”, “21-Trans-European Networks”, “25-Science and Research”, “27-Environment”, “28-Consumer and Health Protection”, “32-Financial Control”) have been opened to negotiations so far and 1 of them (“25-Science and Research”) has been provisionally closed.